-Welcome to our spectacular new Scottish End to End tour!
-Over the course of 7 days, we will cycle from Penrith and cross the Scottish border heading along the north-west coast of Scotland finishing in the ancient village of Durness one week later.
+Welcome to our spectacular new Scottish End to End cycling tour!
+Over the course of 7 days, we will cycle from Carlisle and cross the Scottish border heading along the north-west coast of Scotland finishing in the ancient village of Durness one week later.
 This tour has come about through popular demand from our customers and follows the same route as the second week of the Dover to Durness ride.

-We will meet you in Penrith and transfer you to to your accommodation and at the end we will take you onwards from Durness to Inverness.
+We will meet you in Carlisle and transfer you to to your accommodation and at the end we will take you onwards from Durness to Inverness.
 If you are worried about getting your bike home at the end of the trip we can arrange for it to be packed, boxed and sent to your address for you so you can relax when you have completed the challenge.

 The tour runs in much the same way as our LEJOG or Channel to the Med tour with the ‘magic van’ providing refreshments throughout the tour.
 Your bags will be transported for you each day and we will be having some fantastic lunches along with our famous ‘brew stops’ twice a day providing you with everything you need to keep you going – you certainly won’t go hungry!